-Top 10 Free Activities in Town (click on options)
+Top 10 Free Activities in Town (click images - here to enlarge)

 The best part is that Puerto Vallarta has a lot to offer, the city has developed organically into a top Mexico beach destination, it has its history, it has great nature and it small enough for you to get most places on foot or a short trip that many times is just as attractive as the destination itself.